Better to answer them here where there's more room to type!

 Most questions don't require a dataminer to answer them!
 Here's how you can contribute:

-Why can't you read the answer to my question in the source code?
+Why do you still ask people to test in game?
+Can't you read the answer to my question in the source code?

-Well, I don't have the source code.
+There is a common misconception that I have the source code and I can easily look up whatever I want.
 Source code is what Game Freak writes in their offices, and it'd be illegal for me to have it.
 I only have reverse-engineered game binaries, which I got from the games I purchased.
 And the disassembly/pseudocode is not always that clear.

 You have a cake made with your grandmother's secret recipe, and you want me to figure out the secret recipe.
 I can either inspect it (look at it, taste it, cut it), or I can send it to a lab and have them send me a complete list of every single element in it.
 In this case, the secret recipe would be the game's source code.

-Now, if you wanted me to figure out something like "Is the cake chocolate?" this would be a question that's easier to figure out by simply looking at the cake.
+If you wanted me to figure out something like "Is the cake chocolate?" this would be a question that's easier to figure out by simply looking at the cake.
 It would be way harder for me to figure it out by looking at the list of elements.
-This is why I encourage anyone who's curious and owns the game to try figuring out the answer themselves.
+This is why I often ask people to test in-game instead of relying on me to tell you a visible truth.
 Reverse-engineering isn't always the most effective way!

 Take LGPE for a game example, where the Catch Combo shiny bonus was misunderstood for years.
 There weren't as many cool debugging tools back then as we have now, so it wasn't as accessible for someone to check like I did.
 It was a lot easier to see the numbers than to see that it was conditional.